bleeckerj/blog-tutorial-demo/src/content/blog/2024/01/the-critical-function-of-design-fiction.md

 38. Where's the effort?
 39. I know we can do better.
 And that's what Near Future Laboratory is here to help with.
 We're open for business.
 40. Want to help me get this project to create a Magazine from an AI Future?
 Then get in touch.
-41. Let me help you potential sponsor of the value of such a thing: a richer engagement with this AI future than another report or workshop 'write-up'.
+41. Let me suggest that the most consequential value of such a thing is simply this: a richer engagement with this AI future than another report, Medium post, or workshop 'write-up'.
-* It stands out above all the other efforts because it feels like a thing, rather than reads like a thing.
+* It stands out above all the other efforts because it _feels_ like a thing, rather than _reads_ like another written-up thing.
 * It would have advertisements in it that show the commercial world — and we could get actual commercial entitites to sponsor that advertisement in which their future strategy is represented _as if_ it were obtained. (( FWIW This is nearly precisely what I did with the OMATA _Annual Report from the Future_ in which I showed my own ads as they would be in some magazine in that future. ))
-* We can represent the confusing, unanswerable, intractable, unknowable topics and issues in unique formats, such as letters-to-the-editor, opinion pieces, long-form articles, tiny classified ads for possible kinds of 'jobs' or things people might be selling, services being offered.
+* We can feel-around the confusing, unanswerable, intractable, unknowable topics and issues in unique formats, such as letters-to-the-editor, opinion pieces, long-form articles, tiny classified ads for possible kinds of 'jobs' or things people might be selling, services being offered.
+We're doing the work of sensing-into and rolling around in our heads these intractables and unanswerables, which is the way to work intractables and unanswerables.
-* And all of this feels like it has come from that world, which 'reports' on possible futures _never_ do, and which science-fiction stories cannot do because they are stories about a future, not stories that have been brought back _from_ a future.
+* And all of this material feels like it has come from that world, which 'reports' on possible futures _never_ do, and which science-fiction stories cannot do because they are stories about a future, not stories that have been brought back _from_ a future.
 And, besides: science-fiction is it's own thing which is beautiful.
-But science-fiction does not make artifacts.
+But science-fiction does not make physical artifacts
-43.
+42. You ready to do this?